edran/emacs.d/README.md

 .emacs.d
 ========

 Pretty much an always in-progress config.
 Currently also very slow at startup because of many redundant loads and no autoload use.
 Will be refactored at some point.

+Seriously.

 Requirements
 ------------
 (TODO: actually document this.)
  * xcape (for god-mode esc switch)
  * Haskell autocomplete stuff
-* Latex stuff
+ * Latex stuff (??)

-Python:
  * Flake8
- * Jedi is used for autocompletion
+ * hlint

 Installation
 ------------